Anatomy of goroutines in Go - Concurrency in Go

 // 5 at time 120ms

-In the above program, we printed extra information to see when a print statement is executing since the time of execution of the program.
-In theory, the main goroutine will sleep for 200 milliseconds, hence all other goroutines must do their job in 200 milliseconds before it wakes up and kills the program. getChars goroutine will print 1 character and sleep for 10 milli-second, passing control to getDigits goroutine which will print a digit and sleeping for 3 milli-seconds passing control to getChars goroutine again when it wakes up.
+In this program, we printed extra information to see when a print statement is executing since the time of execution of the program.
+In theory, the main goroutine will sleep for 200 milliseconds, so all other goroutines must do their job in 200 milliseconds before it wakes up and kills the program. getChars goroutine will print 1 character and sleep for 10 millisecond, passing control to getDigits goroutine which will print a digit and sleeping for 3 milliseconds passing control to getChars goroutine again when it wakes up.
 Since getChars goroutine can print and sleep multiple times, at least 2 times while other goroutines are sleeping, we are hoping to see more characters printed in succession than digits.

-Below result is taken from running above program in Windows machine.
+Below result is taken from running this program in Windows machine.

 main execution started at time 0s